What are the most spectacular roads in Spain?

 Travel guide to the summit of Cim de Coma Morera

-Cim de Coma Morera is an international high mountain pass at an elevation of 2.205m (7,234ft) above the sea level, located on the Spanish-French border.
-It's one of the highest mountain roads of Spain.
+Cim de Coma Morera is an international high mountain pass at an elevation of 2,205m (7,234ft) above sea level, located on the Spanish-French border.
+It's one of the highest roads in Spain.

-Llauset dam is a high mountain reservoir located within the Natural Park of Posets-Maladeta, a Natural park located in northern Province of Huesca, Aragón, northeastern Spain, at an elevation of 2.250m (7,381ft) above the sea level.
-It's one of the highest roads of Spain.
+Lago de Llauset is a high mountain reservoir located in the Province of Huesca, Spain, at an elevation of 2,250m (7,381ft) above sea level.
+It's one of the highest roads in Spain.

 The road to Coll de Jou, a chillout in high mountains